VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 NOTE: It doesn't matter where the `Cacheable` method is located in this expression tree.
 [It just adds](/src/EFCoreSecondLevelCacheInterceptor/EFCachedQueryExtensions.cs) the standard `TagWith` method to mark this query as `Cacheable`.
 Later `SecondLevelCacheInterceptor` will use this tag to identify the `Cacheable` queries.

-Also it's possibe to set the `Cacheable()` method's settings globally:
+Also it's possible to set the `Cacheable()` method's settings globally:

 ```csharp
 services.AddEFSecondLevelCache(options => options.UseMemoryCacheProvider(CacheExpirationMode.Absolute, TimeSpan.FromMinutes(5)).DisableLogging(true));